Material-Blazor/Material.Blazor/BlazorMdc/Components/AnimatedNavigation/MTAnimatedNavigation.md

 ## Summary

-An component used by the `IMTAnimatedNavigationService`.
-Typically you enclose the @Body in your main layout within the component.
-See the documentation for `IMTAnimatedNavigationSerice` for details on configurable seetings.
+An component used by the `IMTAnimatedNavigationManager`.
+Typically you enclose the '@Body' in your MainLayout.razor within the component.
+See the [Animated Navigation](xref:A.AnimatedNavigation) article for usage details.

 &nbsp;